mandril888/angular/start-project-angular/angular.md

 ###SASS

-1. Create a main file (styles.scss) to @import "xxx"; all the .scss files
+1. Create a main file (styles.scss) to @import "xxx"; all the .scss files.
-2. The .scss files imported must start whith `_`, to don't take care in the grunt compiling
+2. The .scss files imported must start whith `_` to don't take care in the grunt compiling.

 ###HTML

-Make an html document for every page that you want to create and save it in the related module folder
+Make an html document for every page that you want to create and save it in the related module folder.